chsunwoo1002/google_search_optimization/README.md

 - Filter out potential accidental clicks (e.g., dwell time < 2 seconds)
 - Implement a system to categorize searches (e.g., technical, general knowledge, product search)

+##### Term Frequency-Inverse Document Frequency (TF-IDF)

+###### Hypothesis

+More specific queries (higher sum of TF-IDF scores for words in a query) correlate with higher user-assigned scores.

+###### Null Hypothesis (H0)

+No significant correlation between the sum of TF-IDF scores for words in a query and the user-assigned score.

+###### Alternative Hypothesis (H1)

+Significant positive correlation between the sum of TF-IDF scores for words in a query and the user-assigned score.

+###### Testing Method

+- Calculate sum of TF-IDF scores for each query
+- Perform correlation analysis with user-assigned scores
+- Assess statistical significance

+###### Implications

+If supported, suggests that more specific queries lead to better search outcomes.

 ### Visualization

 - Events by time graph